 - You feel too bad (lonely, sad, angry, etc.) without drinking

 - You’ve tried to stop, but you can’t

-There are important reasons why you drink, moderately or otherwise.
-Notably, for heavy alcohol or drug use, there are likely important psychological reasons why you use, to address underlying struggles that others who use may also struggle with.
-Heavy drinking and/or drug use is often an attempt to help yourself with: problems in relationships; difficulty with self-esteem; challenges in taking good enough care of yourself; and difficulty managing strong emotional states.
-If you drink or use heavily, you may well have started using to fight other problems, but your alcohol or drug use itself may have become a problem of its own.
+There are important reasons why people drink, moderately or otherwise.
+Notably, for heavy alcohol or drug use, there are likely important psychological reasons why a person uses, to address underlying struggles that others who use may also struggle with.
+Heavy drinking and/or drug use is often an attempt to help yourself with: problems in relationships; difficulty with self-esteem; challenges in taking care of yourself; and difficulty managing strong emotional states.
+If you drink or use heavily, you may have started using to fight other problems, but your alcohol or drug use itself may have become a problem of its own

 - liver disease